Capirotada (Mexican Bread Pudding)

 The complete list of ingredients, quantities, and instructions can be found in the printable recipe card below.

-• Bolillo Rolls: These classic Mexican rolls are easily found at Latin supermarkets or panaderias (bakeries) and are used to make these vegetarian mushroom poblano tortas and molletes mexicanos, both of which are perfect for Lent!
-You are welcome to use any other lightly crusty bread like French bread.
+- Bolillo Rolls: These classic Mexican rolls are easily found at Latin supermarkets or panaderías and are perfect for Lent recipes like vegetarian mushroom poblano tortas or molletes mexicanos.
+You can substitute lightly crusty bread like French bread.

-• Raisins: Raisins are an integral part of my childhood memory of what capiratada tastes like, but you’re welcome to use the dried fruits of your choice.
+- Raisins: Raisins are part of my childhood memory of capirotada, but you can use your preferred fruit.

-• Butter: Buttering the bread before toasting adds a lovely richness.
-You can use butter spray for a lighter version.
+- Butter: Buttering the bread before toasting adds richness.
+For a lighter version, use butter spray.

 How to Make Capirotada the Muy Bueno Way